Zoë Johnston

-Zoë Johnston is a Grammy-nominated British singer, songwriter and artist, born in Nottingham, England c.1976.
+Zoë Johnston is a Grammy-nominated British singer and songwriter, born in Nottingham, England.
 She has written and recorded songs with a number of bands including Faithless, Above & Beyond, Bent, and Delerium, and also with former Beautiful South frontman Paul Heaton as part of his solo projects.
 Her longest musical collaborative partnership is with UK trance group Above & Beyond.

 Early work

 Zoë wrote with Nottingham-based house duo Simon White and Cal Gibson, firstly on the single "Cherry Trees" (1999) and then on a number of tracks which were released on their debut album A View From the Heights, released on both vinyl and CD by Glasgow Underground in 1999.
 In all work with Neon Heights, Zoë is credited under the moniker "Zed J".
 Numerous remixes of the album tracks followed.
 Johnston received praise in early write-ups with one reviewer finding her vocals to be "so distinctive, almost unearthly".[1]
 She also wrote with Hubtone ("Wayback" in 1998 and "Red Balloon" in 1999), Weekender ("Sunday Session" in 2000), and created an unreleased solo EP entitled Balloon Woods (1999).